ghent360/PrntrBoardV2/README.md

   + micro-sd card support with SDIO for fast file transfer
   + 2 extra serial ports for WiFi and or smart LCD screen control
   + RAMPS LCD screen support
-  + Marlin 2.0 firmware or Smoothieware V1.0, RRF port in progress.
+  + Marlin 2.0 firmware or Smoothieware V1.0, RRF port in progress, Klipper port in progress.
   + 4 extra fan connectors (2x5V and 2x12-24V)
   + Input voltage: 12-24V
   + CAN bus connector contributed by ArkadiuszRaj.